 - Vollubilis: Take a daytrip to the historic Roman city of Vollubis near Meknes.

-The Fes Sais International Airport is about 13km from the city.
-There are regular domestic flights and international flights from Europe and North Africa.
+The Fes Sais International Airport is located about 13km from the city center.
+It handles frequent domestic flights as well as international routes from Europe and North Africa.

 - Abdullah The & Café: A small retreat from the bustle of the medina and the perfect spot to experience a traditional mint tea ritual.